FearlessSolutions/fearless-design/README.md

 ## Before you begin

+Some of the design resources come in the form of links.
+If you aren't finding what you need in the source files, check the "links" file within each folder.

 In order to maintain Fearless branding on desktop, please download our company typefaces, or <a href="https://fonts.google.com/specimen/Montserrat+Alternates">Monsterrat Alternatives</a> and <a href="https://fonts.google.com/specimen/Montserrat">Monsterrat</a> here.
 Or, you can pull them into your Google drive.